choria-io/website/docs/content/playbooks/plans/index.md

 ## Reading / Writing Data

 Data for this kind of interaction is a bit different from Hiera data, since execution is against remote nodes you might find you want to expose data via a network addressible data store.
-Consult, Vault, Etcd are good options for this.
+Consul, Vault and Etcd are good options for this.

 You can write to a consul data store: